Chaitanya-Varun/PRML/Programming Assignments/Assignment-2/README.md

-This assignment covers all the concepts in relation linear methods of regression and classification.
+This assignment covers all the concepts in relation with linear methods of regression and classification.